craigdev/excel-pdf-macro/README.md

 Instructions:

     1. Add two worksheets labeled "PDF - Start" and "PDF - End" to the target excel file.
-    2. Copy code from into new module
+    2. Copy code from pdf.vba into a new module
     3. Run Macro